-· Delete remote by ID
+Delete remote by ID

 Each transmitter can be deleted individually according to its unique ID.
 To facilitate this, a record of the ID and the person to whom the ID has been assigned must have been made at the time of learning the transmitter into the system.
-The transmitter is not required for this operation. with an existing external receiver.
+The transmitter is not required for this operation.

-· Delete remote button
+Delete remote button

-The operation of a button of a particular transmitter can be cleared For example, it allows the Holiday Lockout function set on one remote button of a transmitter to be cleared, without affecting the other operations that the same transmitter performs.
+The operation of a button of a particular transmitter can be cleared For example, it allows the holiday lockout function set on one remote button of a transmitter to be cleared, without affecting the other operations that the same transmitter performs.
 The transmitter is required for this operation